 A) I kind of dreaded breastfeeding on vacation, and

 B) I was able to drop the rest of the baby weight.

-Although she was down to just two bottles a day by that point, I still was quite concerned about lugging all that formula down with us, the safety of the water (we were visiting Cuba), and how I would clean and sterilize the bottles and nipples for bottle feeding.
+She was down to just two bottles a day by that point.
+However, I still was quite concerned about lugging all that formula down with us.
+Plus, the safety of the water (we were visiting Cuba) and how I would clean and sterilize the bottles and nipples.

 But I figured it out!
-And I’m happy to share these bottle feeding travel tips with you – managing flying, mixing formula, and sterilizing when you’re on vacation.
+And I’m happy to share these bottle feeding travel tips with you.
+Here’s everything you need to know about managing flying, mixing formula, and sterilizing when you’re on vacation.